 Just for Children

-There's plenty of fun at Antler Village.
-Get lost in a maze of trees and run and climb in the new Pisgah Playground.
-At the barn, children love exploring farm life at the turn of the century and antique farm equipment.
-Ask inquisitive questions to their staff and play with chickens, roosters, goats, horses and sheep in the farmyard.
+There's plenty of fun at Antler Hill Village.
+Run and climb in the Pisgah Playground.
+At the barn, explore farm life at the turn of the century and antique farm equipment.
+Play with chickens, roosters, goats, horses and sheep in the farmyard.
 Demos, crafts and period games available select days.
+For the house tour, ask for the special kid's audio tour.

 - For GPS, use 1 Lodge St, Asheville, NC 28803